 if that player does not accept the Dice, the Dealer shall then offer the Dice to each of the remaining players who have placed a wager in turn clockwise around the table;

 the first player to accept the Dice shall become the new Shooter and be entitled to choose and retain any two of the Dice as the Active Dice.
-The remaining Dice (if any) shall be returned to the Dice bowl (as referred to in rule 3.4(b)), if any, and placed in front of the Dealer; and
+The remaining Dice (if any) shall be returned to the Dice bowl (as referred to in rule 3.1(d)), if any, and placed in front of the Dealer; and

 if no eligible player is available or willing to accept the Dice and undetermined wagers remain on the layout, the Dealer shall Roll the Active Dice until a result has been determined or a 7 Out is Rolled.